deanebarker/Episerver-Markup/README.md

 ### BlockData: Markup Block

-* Base Markup is entered to a `Markup` property directly in Edit Mode.
+* Base Markup is entered in a `Markup` property directly in Edit Mode.
 * Local Resources are files in the assets folder for the block.
 Anything with `.js` or `.css` extensions will be referenced.

 ### MediaData: Markup File